 Universal Serial Bus.
 An industry standard that defines cables, connectors, and communication protocols that are used between computers, specific desk phones, and Jabra devices.

 A standard interface on computers, some desk phones, and electronic devices, that enables connection of Jabra USB devices.

 A technical document that gives assistance to people using Jabra devices.

 US military standard

-The set of standards set by the U.S. Department of Defense that ensures products meet certain requirements.
+The standards set by the US Department of Defense that ensure products meet certain requirements.